vic-ma/howtodismantle.github.io/_posts/2024-09-15-I-O-Lets-go-The-hitchikers-guide-to-I-O-devices.md

 This device supports IO-Link devices and sensors.
 The configuration via the web interface is easy.

 For the connectivity, you can choose between OPC, MQTT and Modbus.
 The nice thing with OPC UA is that the attributes of the connected IO-Link device are reflected in the node structure.
 This makes it easy to connect and find the right values during design time.
-The downside is, IO-link-related devices are usually much more expensive.
+The downside is that IO-link-related devices are usually much more expensive.

 Estimated cost: 700-900 EUR